Fully proofed dough

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf

 At this point, you should be able to drop the dough in, but if you have trouble, don’t fret; once you drop it in, use your fingers to tuck the dough down at the sides.
-You want a smooth top on the dough when it’s in the pan, so it rises uniformly.
+You want a smooth top on the dough in the pan so it rises uniformly.

 Finally, wrap the tin in food-safe plastic bags to proof overnight in the fridge, if desired.
 You want to keep these covered in the fridge to avoid a thick crust forming on the dough, inhibiting optimal rise.